 Because after years of exploring and traveling and living a free life that brought me every emotional experience on the spectrum, I realized that the thing that I most want to dedicate my time to, the thing that I am amazingly good at, and that consistently rocks my world, is helping people get ultra clear about how they can help themselves.

 I disappear in those moments, and my ears, eyes, and some magical method of connecting/hearing/processing/speaking happens where “I” used to be.
 I help the person filled with questions realize their own answers.
 I help the person lacking certainty come to a place where there is enough certainty to try something that feels right.
 I help the person seeking oneness with herself get one bit closer to being integrated and whole.

 I was no longer the expert, I was the listener.
 I was no longer the person with the answers, I was the person helping the answers emerge from the questioner.
 I was no longer the one doing all the work, I was the one handing the tools over to the one who needed to do the work.
 It was magic.
 I’m sure it’s still magic.
 But I been neglecting my coaching career because I couldn’t see how I’d ever make a living doing it.
 Back in 2009 when I had the choice, I was too afraid to try.

 What happens now that I am pursuing the dreams I set aside so long ago?
 What does this look like?
-I have no effing clue!
+I have no clue!
 I’m going in with my heart and willing to see what happens.